chiahohsiung/FRE-Training/README.md

 This is a repo to record the FRE-TRAINING assignments and notes.

-## How to record your FEE-TRAINING assignments by using this repo:
+## How to record your FEE-TRAINING assignments by using this repo

-### Clone this repo:
+### Clone this repo

 open your teminal